London phone booth souvenir shop

 If Paddington Station isn’t on your travel itinerary, don’t worry.
 You can find Paddington merchandise at many London tourist kiosks.
 For high quality options, head to Hamleys on Regent Street.
 It features seven stories of toys, including beloved Paddington Bear.

-10. English Book Shops
+10. English Book Shop Souvenirs

 There’s something marvelous about browsing a book store while you’re traveling.
-These are some of my favorites in London and beyond:
+These are some of my favorites in London and beyond.

 • Daunt Books Marylebone.
 This location is beautiful.
 A multi-storey section toward the back is the big draw for visitors.
 Along with books, they sell a range of stationery gifts and tote bags.